Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

 	{% endcodeblock %}

 	E-Mail
 	   Git saves your email address into the commits you make.
 We use the email address to associate your commits with your GitHub account.
 	{% codeblock %}
 	git config --global user.email "your_email@example.com"
 	# Sets the default email for git to use when you commit
 	{% endcodeblock %}

+	To see all settings

+	{% codeblock %}
+	git config --list
+	{% endcodeblock %}